-What are the most prominent mistakes to avoid in order to ensure a successful dashboard setup?
+What are the most prominent mistakes to avoid to ensure a successful dashboard setup?

-There’s so much content, you’d like to visualise.
+There’s so much content you want to visualize.

-Department A requires some additional KPIs and department B is currently focusing on some different KPIs.
+Department A requires some additional KPIs, and department B is currently focusing on some different KPIs.
 Oh yes, the management wants to see the top 5 KPIs.
-And based on the available data you could even calculate another 7 additional KPIs.
+And based on the available data, you could even calculate another seven additional KPIs.

-However, initially you should focus on a very small set of KPIs.
-This will help to reduce the risk of your projects and reduce the risk of many additional mistakes tremendously.
+However, initially, you should focus on a minimal set of KPIs.
+It will help to reduce the risk of your projects and reduce the risk of many additional mistakes tremendously.

-And it will provide the chance to continuously enrich the dashboard over the next months — which is extremely important to maintain attention of your viewers.
+And it will provide the chance to continuously enrich the dashboard over the next months — which is extremely important to maintain the

 Tightly linked to the first aspect, a very prominent mistake is in providing too much information on one single dashboard.

-I’ve seen so many of these dashboards, reflecting the attempt to squeeze as much information as possible in one view.
+I’ve seen many dashboards, trying to squeeze as much information as possible in one view.

-A result that contains to much information could look like this:
+A result that contains too much information could look like this:

 Information overflow is an absolute killer mistake.
 Always keep in mind: Less is more.
-When setting up a dashboard you always have to ask yourself:
+When setting up a dashboard, you still have to ask yourself:

 - Which user group am I addressing?

-- Which content do they really need (Not which content might be interesting)
+- Which content do they need (Not which content might be interesting)

-- How to reduce the content in order to really deliver the key message.
+- How to reduce the content to deliver the critical message.

 Here’s an example of a dashboard with a focused and reduced information: